Mastering the Art of Applying Car Decals and Graphics: Tips for a Flawless, Professional Finish

 - Tape Measure: Essential for accurately placing larger decals, ensuring they are centred and straight.

-- Heat Gun or Hairdryer: These are sometimes used lightly over curved areas or in colder weather to make the vinyl more pliable and easy to work with.
+- Heat Gun or Hair Dryer: These are sometimes used lightly over curved areas or in colder weather to make the vinyl more pliable and easy to work with.

-Each tool plays a crucial part in applying decals and stickers like a pro, making your car stand out with custom visuals whilst ensuring the best results without damaging your vehicle’s paintwork.
+Each tool plays a crucial part in applying decals and vinyl stickers like a pro, making your car stand out with custom visuals whilst ensuring the best results without damaging your vehicle’s paintwork.

 How to Clean the Area Before Applying a Sticker?